WLXT: WLXT today

 In the fall of 2007 the station adjusted its on-air branding from "Lite 96" to "Lite 96.3", possibly due to competitor Northern Radio flipping its Petoskey-area translator station at 95.3 to a simulcast of AC competitor WSRT.
 In May 2010, WSRT dropped its AC format and switched to a talk radio format, leaving WLXT as the only AC station in the market.

-On November 7, 2025, WLXT began simulcasting on WLXV 96.7 FM Cadillac.
+On November 7, 2025, WLXT began being simulcast on WLXV 96.7 FM Cadillac, reuniting a past simulcast connection between the two stations.